 The Aerodigestive Program at Children’s Hospital Los Angeles is the first and only multidisciplinary clinic addressing the needs of children with complex breathing and feeding disorders in the Southern California region.
 Aerodigestive disorders include a variety of conditions which affect the respiratory and digestive systems which may include the mouth, nose, throat, lungs and/or esophagus.
 Affected children may have various problems including difficulty swallowing, shortness of breath and chronic cough.

-Children visiting our program are seen in their initial visit to our clinic by specialists from Otolaryngology/ENT, Pulmonary, and Gastroenterology and together we develop a comprehensive plan of care.
-Patients will also be evaluated and seen by Anesthesiology, Speech and Language Pathology, and feeding therapy as needed on the same day.
+Children visiting our program are seen in their initial visit to our clinic by specialists from Otolaryngology/ENT, Pulmonary, Gastroenterology and General Pediatric Surgery and together we develop a comprehensive plan of care.
+Patients will also be evaluated and seen by Anesthesiology, Speech and Language Pathology, feeding therapy and registered dietitian as needed on the same day.
 Referrals to other specialty services are also organized as needed.

 The Aerodigestive program provides an organized, coordinated and efficient means of diagnosing and treating children with breathing or feeding problems who may otherwise be left with multiple appointments and visits to different specialists which can take a lot of time and be stressful for children and their families.
 Our goal is to streamline this process and provide children and their families with answers and a definitive plan to address their needs.